myspc-development/art-test/docs/developer.md

 Include a `nonce` parameter using the value from the `APMessages.nonce` script localization.
 This value is produced by `wp_create_nonce('wp_rest')`.
-The bundled `assets/js/ap-messages.js` helper handles polling and sending messages via `wp.apiFetch` style requests.
+The bundled `assets/js/ap-messages.js` helper polls the API using a recursive `setTimeout` loop and sends messages via `wp.apiFetch`‑style requests.